longkai/essays/articles/2016/hacking-spotlight/README.md

 8. Done and Lock it

 ### Apply Proxy Rules
-By watching the HTTP requests, the two **second level domain** Apple uses for Spotlight suggestion are,
+By watching the HTTP requests, the three domain Apple uses for Spotlight suggestion are,

+- `ls.apple.com`
+- `smoot.apple.com`
 - `configuration.apple.com`
-- `ls.apple.com`

-Hence, put this two domain to your proxy rule list(or global proxy which may cause network laggy).
+Hence, put these domains to your proxy rule list(or global proxy which may cause network laggy).

-To be clear, any domain has these two **suffix** should go through a proxy, i.e. `a.b.c.ls.apple.com`.
+To be clear, any domain has this three **suffix** should go through a proxy, i.e. `a.b.c.ls.apple.com`.

 ## Further Thoughts
 It works for me very well, however, there're still some things should be taken into count: